 And so the feedback loop goes, gradually shaping and shifting public discourse and policy – for both good or ill depending upon the idea – until the initial idea itself distorts beyond recognition and loops of new forms emerge.

-When I first released Mauerkrankheit – a German word roughly translated as “wall disease” which I have also adopted to describe techniques developed to amplify and play militarized borderland landscapes – I received an email from a local cellist / playwright whose work I admire.
+Shortly after I released Mauerkrankheit I received an email from a borderlands-based cellist / playwright whose work I admire.

 He suggested I consider a different German word for a future release: vergangenheitsbewältigung.